utshomax/postman-docs/src/pages/docs/sending-requests/websocket/add-details-websocket.md

 ### Configure headers

-On the **Headers** tab, enter any headers you would like to send with your message.
+On the **Headers** tab, enter any headers you’d like to send with your message.
 This works similarly to [configuring request headers](/docs/sending-requests/requests/#configuring-request-headers) in a REST request.

 ### Configure request settings